tomzhang255/AC215_HiSolver/src/workflow/README.md

    - You should be able to see a list of all the pipelines you have
    - Click on the one you just deployed to see its progress

-5. Wait til the pipeline finishes running; note that the first pipeline we just run is for data collection and preprocessing only; the second pipeline will be run after we've labeled some data
+5. Wait til the pipeline finishes running (it should take less than 15 minutes); note that the first pipeline we just run is for data collection and preprocessing only; the second pipeline will be run after we've labeled some data

 6. In the terminal, navigate to `src/data-labeling/`; follow the instructions in `README.md` to label some data